-Christopher DeMuth is a Distinguished Fellow at Hudson Institute in Washington, DC.
-He was President of the American Enterprise Institute for Public Policy Research (AEI) from 1986-2008 and D.C.
-Searle Senior Fellow at AEI from 2008-2011.
-Many of his articles, lectures, and occasional talks are posted on his website (http://www.ccdemuth.com).
+Christopher DeMuth is a distinguished fellow at Hudson Institute.
+He was president of the American Enterprise Institute for Public Policy Research (AEI) from 1986 to 2008 and was the D.C.
+Searle Senior Fellow at AEI from 2008 to 2011.

-DeMuth was raised in Kenilworth, Illinois, and attended The Lawrenceville School (1964), Harvard College (A.B.
+Mr. DeMuth was raised in Kenilworth, Illinois, and attended the Lawrenceville School (1964), Harvard College (A.B.
 1968), and the University of Chicago Law School (J.D.
 1973).
-He served as Staff Assistant to President Richard M. Nixon in 1969-1970, working first for Daniel P. Moynihan (then Assistant to the President for Urban Affairs) on urban policy matters and then as Chairman of the White House Task Force on Environmental Policy.
-Following law school, he practiced regulatory, antitrust, and general corporate law with Sidley & Austin in Chicago (1973-1976) and was Associate General Counsel of the Consolidated Rail Corporation (Conrail) in Philadelphia (1976-1977).
+He served as staff assistant to President Richard M. Nixon from 1969 to 1970, working first for Daniel P. Moynihan (then assistant to the President for Urban Affairs) on urban policy matters and then as chairman of the White House Task Force on Environmental Policy.
+Following law school, he practiced regulatory, antitrust, and general corporate law with Sidley & Austin in Chicago (1973-1976) and was associate general counsel of the Consolidated Rail Corporation (Conrail) in Philadelphia (1976-1977).

-From 1977-1981, DeMuth was Lecturer in Public Policy at the Kennedy School of Government, Harvard University, Cambridge, Massachusetts, and Director of the Harvard Faculty Project on Regulation.
+From 1977 to 1981, Mr. DeMuth was lecturer in public policy at the Kennedy School of Government at Harvard University, and director of the Harvard Faculty Project on Regulation.
 There he taught courses on law, economics, and regulatory policy and conducted and sponsored research on health, safety, environmental, and economic regulation.

-Returning to Washington in 1981, DeMuth served as Administrator for Information and Regulatory Affairs in the U.S. Office of Management and Budget, and as Executive Director of the Presidential Task Force on Regulatory Relief, during President Ronald Reagan’s first term of office.
-From 1984-1986, he was Managing Director of Lexecon Inc., a law-and-economics consulting firm; in 1986, he was also Publisher and Editor-in-Chief of Regulation magazine.
-He was elected President of the American Enterprise Institute in December 1986.
+Returning to Washington in 1981, Mr. DeMuth served as administrator for information and regulatory affairs in the U.S. Office of Management and Budget, and as executive director of the Presidential Task Force on Regulatory Relief during President Ronald Reagan’s first term of office.
+From 1984 to 1986, he was managing director of Lexecon Inc., a law-and-economics consulting firm; in 1986, he was also publisher and editor-in-chief of Regulation magazine.
+He was elected president of the American Enterprise Institute in December 1986.